curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-02-09-handling-touch-events.markdown

 }
 ```

-If `os(iOS)` nothing changes, the next cursor position is simply the touch
+If `os(iOS)` is true nothing changes, the next cursor position is simply the
-event's position.
-If `os(tvOS)` I compute the delta between the touch event's
+touch event position.
+Alternatively, if `os(tvOS)` is true, the function
-position and the mid point on the screen.
-This offsets the event's position by
+computes the delta between the touch event position and the screen mid point.
-`(frame.midX, frame.midY)` because `location` starts always at the mid point of
+This offsets the event position by `(frame.midX, frame.midY)` because `location`
-the screen.
-Then I compute the next cursor position by adding the delta to the
+starts always at the screen mid point.
+Then the function computes the next
-cursor's last position.
+cursor position by adding the delta to the cursor last position.

 This is the result on tvOS: